STAMP-project/stamp-courseware/unit-test-amplification/README.md

 ### Descartes for Maven projects
 Curious to see how it works?
 Please follow the **["Descartes for dummies" tutorial](https://github.com/STAMP-project/pitest-descartes/blob/master/docs/descartes-for-dummies-mvn.md)**.
+Another interesting tutorial is [Descartes hands-on](https://github.com/STAMP-project/descartes-hands-on) with all the code needed to understand better how Descartes works.

 ### Descartes for Maven multi-module projects
 Does your Maven project have several modules?
 Yes, we know that PIT works just with single module projects.
 That's why we developed **[PitMP](https://github.com/STAMP-project/pitmp-maven-plugin)**, an extension to PIT to work also with multi-module projects.
 Being Descartes a PIT plugin, in this way you will be able to apply extreme mutation testing also to your Maven multi-module projects.
 If you want to understand how to use Descartes-PitMP with your multi-module projects, please see the **[DNoo project](https://github.com/STAMP-project/dnoo)**.
 In the home page you'll find instructions to see how to run extreme mutation testing in this context.